 Cats use scent marking as a means of reclaiming their territory.
 Therefore, if your cat rubs against you, it means it is claiming you as part of its group.

-Another reason cats rub against humans is to let them know that they that they want something.
-If a cat is hungry, it may rub against your legs to gently remind you that it is its meal time.
+Another reason cats rub against humans is to let them know that they want something.
+If a cat is hungry, it may rub against your legs to gently remind you that it is its mealtime.

 Some cats may also use rubbing if they’re looking for attention, whether they want to play or want you to rub them in return.